 Scotland has breath-taking landscapes, unique experiences and charming destinations, and our people are as friendly as always, ready to welcome you and show you around our fascinating country.

-Top tip: please ensure you check the most up-to-date information before you travel.
+Top tip: please ensure you check the UK Government latest information before you travel.

-What you need to show at the UK border will not change, even if the UK leaves without a deal.
+What you need to show at the UK border has not changed.

 You'll need to show a valid passport or national identity card if you're a citizen of either: